Lady Bugs and Asian Lady Beetles

 Our more traditional Ladybug

-look at this web-site Treatment Protocol
+look at this web-site visit the website Treatment Protocol

 Because the cycle from cause to effect is so protracted it is necessary to think about ALB control as a long-term program rather than a one visit solution.
 ALB must be controlled via repeated services so as to reduce the numbers coming in during the Fall, and then once again reduce the numbers surviving the hatch in the Spring, and often to repeat this treatment cycle for several years in a row.
 This is done mainly by applying a repellent pesticide each Fall and a non-repellent pesticide each Spring.
 Repellents help keep the insects from approaching the house while the use of a non-repellent avoids trapping them inside.
 In some cases we may apply liquid or dust materials into things like window sash openings and around electrical receptacles, if the infestation warrants it.